-Welcome to our online home!
+Welcome to the online home of GIS!

 For over a decade, different groups and individuals have worked to improve the administrative systems and lived experience of transgender, gender non-conforming, and gender non-binary students and members of the Stanford community.
 Gender Inclusive Stanford is the newest iteration of these efforts.
 GIS brings together a wide range of staff, faculty, and students to understand the necessity of a gender inclusive campus and our respective roles to play in creating that reality.
 Through the work of focus areas and cross-campus collaborations, we seek to identify priorities, set benchmarks, and work toward meaningful progress for all members of our campus community.
 As part of this work, we aim to bring transparency and visibility to our efforts and to be as inclusive as possible for modes of participation and input.